NMC2007/NMC2007/README.md

 ###

-<p align="left">My name is Nguyễn Mạnh Cường.
-I'm from Bắc Ninh City, Việt Nam — also known as “BẮC BLING ✨”  — and I'm a university student.</p>
+<p align="left">I'm from Bắc Ninh City, Việt Nam — also known as “BẮC BLING ✨”  — and I'm a university student.</p>

 ###